thasneem-mfm/hotel-booking-system/README.md

 This project simulates a real-world hotel booking platform designed to simplify the room reservation process for both hotel guests and administrators.

-Users can browse available rooms, view detailed room information, check availability, make room reservations, and manage their profiles and booking history.
+Users can browse available rooms, view detailed room information, check room availability, make room reservations, and manage their profiles and booking history.

 The system also includes email verification using **SendGrid API** and PDF booking document generation using **mPDF**.